opnfv/yardstick/docs/templates/Yardstick_task_templates.rst

 Using the default values
 ------------------------
 Note that the Jinja2 template syntax allows you to set the default values for your parameters.
 With default values set, your task file will work even if you don't parameterize it explicitly while starting a task.
-The default values should be set using the {% set ... %} clause (task.yaml).For example:
+The default values should be set using the {% set ... %} clause (task.yaml).
+For example:

 ::